rubyforgood/rubybythebay.org/sponsors.md

 <div class="col-md-3 col-sm-3" markdown="1">

 ###### **Gold**
-$3,000
+$4,000

 <div class="btn-wrapper">
 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Gold Sponsorship" class="btn btn-sm btn-primary">3 Available</a>
 </div>

-- Large logo on the conference homepage.
+- Large logo on the conference homepage
-- Listed on the website
+- Thanks on Twitter
-- Mention on Twitter
+- Mention at welcome announcements and on-site job fair
 - Option to pass out swag at the event
 - Can suggest 1 projects to be worked on at the event
+- Opening song dedicated to your company at one of the three karaoke evenings
 - Two tickets to attend the conference

 </div>
 <div class="col-md-3 col-sm-3" markdown="1">

 ###### **Platinum**
-$4,500
+$8,000

 <div class="btn-wrapper">
 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Platinum Sponsorship" class="btn btn-sm btn-primary">2 Available</a>
 </div>

+- Large logo on the conference homepage
+- Thanks on Twitter
 - Name and URL included in email blasts to attendees
 - Recognition in the welcome announcements
+- Recognition at on-site job fair introduction, including 30sec pitch during introduction
-- At one mealtime (breakfasts, lunches or dinner) on each of the three days we will give a shout out to your company and what you do.
+- At one mealtime (breakfast, lunch, or dinner) on each of the three days we will give a shout out to your company and what you do
+- Option to pass out swag at the event
 - Can suggest 2 projects to be worked on at the event
-- Listed on the website
-- Mention on Twitter
-- Option to pass out swag at the event
 - Three tickets to attend the conference

 </div>